Schedule Sets Up Nicely for RBU

 The lone real football benefit of playing a neutral site game out of state every single season is this: every other year, you get one less road game.
 This is that year, only four away games.

 Georgia opens in Nashville at Vandy.
-That looks like a fun win, and I’m there.
+That looks like a fun win.
 Pitting the team that swept the SEC East in consecutive years with the home-standing Commodores, who won their state title over Tennessee, again, but went sub .500 in a good-for-them bowl year (6-7).

 Couple of Classic City cupcakes and then the big one, as Notre Dame visits Athens on 9/21, get your (unofficial, copyrighted) T-shirts ready:

 …that’s no iconic trip to the American Heartland with a true freshman quarterback getting his first career start.
 The 20-19 win goes down in Georgia lore, sure, especially the catch by Godwin.

 Georgia has not lost any games Between the Hedges in two years, and I’m expecting heat and humidity in the 2019 tilt.
 That ND made the CFP last year, is just further motivation for a Dawgs win. www.Aclothing.company

 Then a bye comes before the first true trip to hostile territory.
 Tennessee (5-7) didn’t qualify for a bowl game last year, so UGA rightly expects to win this game.
 The ambush is on.
 Won’t matter.

 South Carolina, who slipped to 7-6 last year after a better year, Kentucky (Homecoming) who won 10 last year and deserved a bigger bowl but lose their best runner and defender, ever, to the NFL, are next.
 Georgia wins those games at home.